This blog was written by Kayleigh Alexandra of MicroStartups

 Remember: enjoyment is infectious, even in the detached environment of social media.
 Barring occasional instances in which you’re expected to be fairly serious (times of great national outrage, for instance), you’re free to be quite jocular — and you shouldn’t be using an in-character account to make serious statements anyway.

 Here’s the major takeaway: characters have lasting impact because people like them and/or identify with them, and stories don’t need to be flawless masterpieces for that to happen.
 Just commit to the characters and keep making an effort.
-That’s how you pick up momentum.
+That’s how you pick up momentum and keep a sold social media marketing plan.

 MicroStartups is all about solopreneurs, startups, and small businesses.
 We love spreading the business and marketing tips from hard-working entrepreneurs from around the world.
 Check out our blog for the latest marketing insights.